tobiasschoch/wbacon/README.md

 `modi` ([Hulliger and Sterchi](#References), 2020).

-Our package offers a computationally efficient implementation in the C language.
+Our package offers a computationally efficient implementation in the C language with [OpenMP](#References) support for parallelization.
 Efficiency is achieved by using a weighted quantile based on the Quicksort algorithm, partial sorting in place of full sorting, reuse of computed estimates, and most importantly an up-/downdating scheme for the Cholesky and QR factorizations.
 The computational costs of